danielabrozzoni/danielabrozzoni.com/content/posts/bitcoin_legacy_addresses.md

 ---
-title: Zine - Bitcoin legacy addresses
+title: Bitcoin legacy addresses
 date: 2019-09-28 00:00:00
 tags:
     - Bitcoin
-categories: zines
+    - Zine
 ---

 My first zine!
 Ugly af, but it has a place in my heart, you know